flutter/website/src/get-started/codelab.md

       import 'package:flutter/material.dart';
     ```

-    As you type, Android Studio gives you suggestions for libraries to import.
+    As you type, the IDE gives you suggestions for libraries to import.
     It then renders the import string in gray, letting you know that the
     imported library is unused (so far).